7YV3R/core-os/README.md

 sudo bootc switch --transport containers-storage $(sudo podman images -q localhost/core-os:asus-latest)
 ```

-If something goes wrong with the new image, reboot and choose the preview build in the boot menu.
+If something goes wrong with the new image, reboot and choose the previous build in the boot menu.
 After boot completed successfull with the old version, execute ``sudo bootc rollback``.
 The current booted
 image will be used as standard.